TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 The general flow of the signed Git object verification process is as follows:

-1. Git parses the `sigtype` line from the signed object to determine the signature scheme used to generate the signature.
+1. Git parses the `signtype` field from the signed object to determine the signature scheme used to generate the signature.
 2. Git calculates the verifying executable to execute from the config file and command line options using the signature scheme name.
 3. Git pipe-forks a child process to execute the verification executable.
 For the purposes of the protocol, Git is the client and the verification tool is the server.
 4. The verification tool starts the session by sending an `OK` command.
-5. Git parses any `sigoption` lines from the signed object and issues one `OPTION` command for each `sigoption` line.
+5. Git parses any `signoption` fields from the signed object and issues one `OPTION` command for each `signoption` line.
 The verification tool sends an `OK` command in response to each `OPTION` command if the option is valid.
 If the option is not valid, the verification tool sends an `ERR` command to signal failure and the verification session is terminated using steps 10 and 11 below.
-6. Git parses any `sigkey` lines from the signed object and issues the `KEY` command followed by `D` commands to pass the data from the `sigkey` lines to the verification tool.
-Git sends the `END` command after the last `D` command to signal the end of the key data.
-The verification tool then responds with either an `OK` or `ERR` command to signal success or failure.
-On failure the verification session is terminated using steps 10 and 11 below.
-7. Git parses the `sig` lines and issues the `SIGNATURE` command followed by `D` commands to send the signature data to the verification tool.
+6. Git parses the `sign` field and issues the `SIGNATURE` command followed by `D` commands to send the signature data to the verification tool.
 Git sends the `END` command after the last `D` command to signal the end of the signature data.
 The verification tool responds with either an `OK` or `ERR` command to signal success or failure.
 On failure the verification session is terminated using steps X and Y below.
-8. Git sends the `VERIFY` command followed by one or more `D` commands to send the object data to the verification tool for signature verification.
+7. Git sends the `VERIFY` command followed by one or more `D` commands to send the object data to the verification tool for signature verification.
 Git sends the `END` command to signal the end of the object data.
-9. The verification tool responds with one or more `D` commands with the results of the verification process.
+8. The verification tool responds with one or more `D` commands with the results of the verification process.
 If the verification process was successful, the verification tool sends the `OK` command after the last `D` command to signal the end of the result data.
 If the verification failed, the verification tool sends the `ERR` command after the last `D` command to signal the end of the result data.
-10. Git then sends the `BYE` command to end the session.
+9. Git then sends the `BYE` command to end the session.
-11. The verification tool acknowledges the session ending by sending an `OK` command and then exits execution.
+10. The verification tool acknowledges the session ending by sending an `OK` command and then exits execution.

 An example successful verification session is illustrated below.
 The lines beginning with "S: " are sent from the verification tool to Git and lines starting with "C: " are sent from Git to the signing tool.